Published on September 16th, 2020 | by Ruben0

 The 3 En Rama series is one of the yearly releases that we look forward to.
 Even in a crazy year like 2020 Lustau selected some of its most active barrels from the three corner cities of the sherry triangle, to be bottled with minimal filtering after some five years of ageing (slightly less for the Fino de Jerez).
 Still a highly educational – and above all very tasty – concept.

-You can recognize this year’s Saca 2020 by the coloured band at the bottom.
+You can recognize this year’s Saca 2020 by the coloured band at the bottom (compare to the 3 En Rama 2019 edition).
 Green for Sanlúcar, blue for El Puerto and yellow for Jerez.

 I also noticed they come at 15.5% ABV, slightly higher than previous years.
 There’s probably some climatic explanation, maybe the flor was slightly weaker and allowed for higher evaporation / concentration.
 There could be other reasons as well, I’m not entirely sure.
 In any case it’s a totally natural, unaltered strength.